kevinjalbert/spellspoon/README.md

 # Spellspoon

 Spellspoon is a macOS tool built using Hammerspoon that enables hotkey-driven audio recording, transcription, and text processing.
-It provides an efficient way to transcribe voice input and apply customizable prompts to manipulate text before copying it to the clipboard and pasting it directly.
+It provides an efficient way to transcribe voice input and optionally apply customizable prompts to manipulate text before copying it to the clipboard and pasting it directly.

 ## Demo